Introduction to Mulching

 Vegetable Gardens

-Use finer organic mulches like shredded leaves or compost.
-These materials improve soil structure and provide the nutrients vegetable plants need to thrive.
+Use fine organic mulches like shredded leaves or compost.
+These materials help add nutrients while keeping weeds at bay.

 Proper Mulching Practices